 Pretty much anything can lead to divorce.
 From employment status to how much the couple spent on the wedding, studies have shown that the straw that breaks the camel’s back comes in all shapes and sizes.
 But, if you look at divorce statistics, can the length of your marriage predict your odds of divorce?

 “There is no rhyme or reason of methodology or mathematical calculation,” Randy Kessler, a divorce attorney for 30 years, told Fatherly.
-“I’ve seen 80-year-old people get divorced and 19.”
+“I’ve seen 80-year-old people get divorced and 19-year-olds.”
 Kessler is right.
 As far as we know, scientists have yet to quantify divorce risk based on years married, probably because of many other variables that contribute to a breakup.
 But isolated studies do give us a general idea how likely your marriage is to end in any given year.
 Here’s what we know:

 Year 1-2: High Risk